dalibor/dalibornasevic.com/posts/049-screencloud-basic-screenshot-editing-support.md

 date: 2014-09-02 19:29:00 +0200
 author: Dalibor Nasevic
 tags: [ubuntu, screenshot, screencloud]
+summary: "Compiling and installing ScrenCloud tool on Ubuntu with screenshot editing support."
 ---

 Screenshot sharing tool [ScreenCloud](https://github.com/olav-st/screencloud) is coming with basic [editing capabilities](https://github.com/olav-st/screencloud/issues/5) that will be released in the upcoming version.
 Here's an [example screenshot](http://screencloud.net/v/luEB) of what it can do.
 If you can't wait for the official release, here is how to compile and install the latest version from source.